EMREXEU/fi-ncp/src/main/fi-ncp-front/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the `dist/` directory by default, but you may configure it in angular.json.
+> You may need to install `ng` first with command `npm i -g @angular/cli`.

 ## Running unit tests